how to make a concept map

 Sometimes you might find that you need to include a concept map as part of a business case, a school presentation, or other documentation.
 Because Lucidchart is integrated with Google Workspace, you can easily insert your concept map in Docs, Sheets, and Slides.
 Learn how to make a concept map in Google Docs with our free add-on.

-How to make a concept map in Microsoft Office
+How to create a concept map in Microsoft Office

 If you use Microsoft Office and not Google Workspace, you can still enjoy all the same benefits because Lucidchart is also integrated with Microsoft Office.
 Add in concept maps and provide context for data in Excel, engaging visuals in Word, and up-to-date diagrams to PowerPoint.
 Learn how to make a concept map in Microsoft Word with our free add-on.